-- Objective: To continue the annual review of roads, bridges, culverts and other safety issues to determine annual repairs. - Objective: To blacktop one mile of road each year in the Town. - Objective: To consider implementing a dust reduction program. - Objective: To find adequate sources of revenue to fund needed road improvements. - Objective: To seek cooperation from road users whose heavy vehicles result in increased maintenance costs. - Objective: To work with the Marathon County Sheriff's Department to enforce weight limits on Town roads.
+- Objective: To continue the annual review of roads, bridges, culverts and other safety issues to determine annual repairs. - Objective: To continue the annual dust reduction program. - Objective: To find additional sources of revenue to fund needed road improvements. - Objective: To obtain financial support from road users whose heavy vehicles result in increased maintenance costs. - Objective: Work with the Marathon County Sheriff's Department to enforce weight and speed limits on Town roads.

-• The Town of Plover supports programs to help maintain and improve the condition of Town roads.
+• The Town of Hewitt supports programs to help maintain and improve the condition of Town roads.

-- Meet annually to prioritize and program road repair and improvements. - Initiate talks with the County and the State about sources on revenue to fund road improvements. - Develop and document criteria to assist in the decision-making process of whether or not to pave a roadway.
-Meet annually to decide which segment of road will be blacktopped that year. - Meet with the County Sheriff's Department to discuss the enforcement of weight limits on Town roads. - Solicit input from the County and other Towns which use dust reduction programs. - Consider the value and cost of a dust reduction program in the Town, and investigate cost-sharing. - Consider implementation of Conditional Use Permits for users whose use of the roads results in increased maintenance costs for the Town.
+- Meet annually to prioritize and program road repair and improvements. - Initiate talks with the County and the State about sources of revenue to fund road improvements. - Meet with the County Sheriff's Department to discuss the enforcement of weight and speed limits on Town roads. - Evaluate the dust reduction program on an annual basis.